OmarYasser225/ATmega32-project/Frequency Meter/README.md

 # Frequency Meter
+- This project based on __ATmega32__ Microcontroller
-This project include the following
+- This project include the following
 ## 1 - Frequency Meter Code
 This project is a frequeency meter product which allow you to measure the frequency form 1 Hz to 10 MHz